vladlu/wp-prod/README.md

 specified version of [wp-prod-core](https://github.com/vladlu/wp-prod-core/) which will parse and execute the rules.

-If you want to uninstall the wp-prod-core, run `uninstall.sh`.
+If you want to uninstall the *wp-prod-core*, run `uninstall.sh`.
 It can be helpful if you want to free up the disk space; because sometimes the `node_modules` directory can be large (usually it is more than 50MB and 10k files).

 ## Other